omerbsezer/Fast-Kubernetes/K8s-Deployment.md

-## App: K8s Multicontainer - Sidecar - Volume - Port-Forward
+## App: K8s Deployment - Scale Up/Down - Bash Connection - Port Forwarding

 This scenario shows:
+- how to create deployment,
-- how to create deployment
+- how to get detail information of deployment and pods,
+- how to scale up and down of deployment,
+- how to connect to the one of the pods with bash,
+- how to show ethernet interfaces of the pod and ping other pods,
+- how to forward ports to see nginx server page using browser.

 ### Steps